-Seydisfjordur is a town and municipality in Iceland's Eastern Region located at the innermost point of a fjord of the same name.
-The total area of Seydisfjordur is 213 km2 (82 ml2).
-In 2014 its population was just 665 inhabitants.
+Seydisfjordur is a port town in Iceland's Eastern Region located at the innermost point of a fjord of the same name.
+The total area of Seydisfjordur is 213 km2 (82 ml2), with population around 700.

 The town of Seydisfjordur is famous for its old wooden buildings.
 Within its urban fabric it features remnants of urban street configurations.
 There are also facilities for campers, camping ground, hotels, hospital, swimming pool, liquor store, library, post office, and other retail activity.
 Seydisfjordur boasts a vibrant cultural scene with arts centre, local heritage museum, Technical Museum and the only 2 cinemas in the east of Iceland.
 LungA art festival takes place in July.
 Dieter Roth, world-renowned artist, had a residence and art studio in the town.
 Dieter Roth Academy is centered in Skaftfell cultural center.

 Several waterfalls are found in Dieter Roth.
 A popular hiking path begins at the town center and follows the East bank of Fjardara, the river flowing through the center of Seydisfjordur.
 There are a total of 25 waterfalls further up the river.
 During the winter months, a skiing area is used in Fjardarheidi mountain pass.

 Skalanes nature and heritage centre lies 17 km (10.6 mi) east of the town.
 This unique nature reserve is home to a vast range of wildlife and caters for visitors and anyone who wants to explore the fjord's south side.

 The Seydisfjordur cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Seydisfjordur, Iceland.